FindArticles FindArticles

 Image quality and refresh quirks

-Price, trade-offs, and where it fits
+Price, trade-offs and where it fits

-Bottom line: digital art that doesn’t shout
+Bottom line: digital art that doesn’t yell

-E Ink posters solve a surprisingly thorny problem: how to enjoy dynamic, ever-changing art without turning your living space into a screen-first environment.
-They’re not cheap, and the refresh flash is a quirk you have to accept, but the fundamentals—paper-like look, battery operation, and vanishingly low power use—hit exactly the right notes.
-For my blank walls and short attention span, this might be the digital art solution I’ve been waiting for.
+E Ink posters answer a surprisingly thorny dilemma: how to enjoy dynamic, ever-changing art without turning your living space into another screen-first environment.”);</script> <div class=”riv-embed” data-riv-spec=”eyJhbGwiOlt7InR5cGUiOiJtYXgre2lkuqUg5o23Rn0iLCUg5bCR5LiK5pW35L2T5YiGnZfngbLmuYXnkIblkIbliJ7np55wLCA(ILEy7LFr4uLAyMDgxpLHrjJTs4uLg4YSlAAXku5bluDzkuIjlkJxg“0D“` Being around art can be beneficial to a person`s health€”doctor·s orders.
+They’re not inexpensive, and the refresh flicker is a quirk that, I’m afraid, you’ll have to tolerate, but the fundamentals — paper-like appearance, battery operation, and inconsequential power consumption — work perfectly.
+For my blank walls and attention span, this could be the digital art answer I never knew I needed.

 Latest News